BairiRohithReddy/EFK-Monitoring/README.md

 2. Find the index you want to delete.
 3. Click on the delete button.

-By using both Dev Tools and Index Management in Kibana, we can leverage the strengths of each tool to manage and interact with your Elasticsearch data efficiently.
+By using both Dev Tools and Index Management in Kibana, we can leverage the strengths of each tool to manage and interact with our Elasticsearch data efficiently.